numpy/numpy/doc/source/glossary.rst

        Controls what kind of data casting may occur.
 The different options are:

        ``no``: No casting is allowed.
 The data types should not be cast at all.
-       Any mismatch in data types between the arrays being concatenated will raise a TypeError.
+       Any mismatch in data types between the arrays will raise a TypeError.
        ``equiv``: Only byte-order changes are allowed.
 Casting between different byte orders is permitted.
 However, other types of casting, such as